 Villajoyosa (aka La Vila Joiosa) has two markets; a sprawling mercadillo held every Thursday, and the daily Mercado Central.

 The mercadillo (loosely translated as “street market”) is big.
 As in the size of an entire block on Avenida de Bernat Sarriá, a short walk from the Creueta tram stop.
-You’ll find around a hundred different stalls offering everything from pants to pomegranates, t-shirts to tomatoes.
+You’ll find around a hundred different stalls offering everything from pants to pomegranates, from t-shirts to tomatoes.

 They don’t sell fresh meat or fresh fish here…but they do sell just about everything else and usually at a much cheaper price than you’ll get on the high street.
 Leather goods are a speciality.

 Join the crowds and stroll along the lines; cloth is stretched overhead between the stalls to give you some welcome shade.
 Don’t be shy about haggling over price; everyone does it, and the stallholders are all keen for a sale (sometimes a bit too keen).
 Don’t worry if your Spanish is less than fluent; the language of haggling is international and plenty of the stallholders on the clothing/footwear side aren’t native Spanish speakers either.

 Towards the back of the market, fresh fruit and vegetables are piled high; the walkways crowded with local housewives and their shopping trolleys, stocking up for the week.
 Be prepared to move sharply if you get between a determined local and her bargain of choice.
 Listen to the traders inviting you to try or buy; “pasa y prueba”(come and try) or “barato hoy, mas caro mañana” (cheap today, more expensive tomorrow!).

 The atmosphere is a little different over at the Mercado Central on Carrer Canalejas.
 It’s not as noisy and full of life as the weekly mercadillo, but this is where you can buy fresh fish, meat and vegetables every day.
 You’ll also find stalls selling dried fish, cheeses and embutidos (delicatessen) in its cool, modern interior.
 It’s normally open from 8am to 2pm Mon-Sat, usually with a late session (5.30-8.30pm) on Fridays.